rvaiya/warpd/README.md

 make && sudo make install && launchctl load /Library/LaunchAgents/com.warpd.warpd.plist
 ```

+*Note:* On initialization you may be prompted to add the warpd binary to your
+accessibility settings.
+If you are upgrading it may also be necessary to run
+`sudo tccutil reset Accessibility` (**this will remove all applications
+from your accessibility settings**), since macos appears to cache the binary
+checksum.

-*Note:* Some programs (e.g iTerm) have a 'secure input mode' that may need to be
+*Note 2:* Some programs (e.g iTerm) have a 'secure input mode' that may need to be
 disabled in order for warpd to work properly.

 Changes to `~/.config/warpd/config` can be effected by restart the system service using launchctl: